Skip to main content

 Changing from prepayment to a credit meter

-You can ask your supplier to switch to a credit meter if you think it's a better choice for you.
+You can ask your supplier to switch to a credit meter if you think it's a better choice.

 Citizens Advice explains how to change from a prepayment to a credit meter.

 You do not need your landlord's permission to switch from a prepayment meter to a credit meter.
-You may have to change the meter back to a prepayment meter before you move out.
+You may have to change back to a prepayment meter before you move out.

 Still need help?